franceslinyc/franceslinyc.github.io/whatelse.markdown

 ---
 layout: page
-title: When I Am Not..
+title: What Else?
-permalink: /interests/
+permalink: /whatelse/
 ---

 When I am not deriving theorems or programming in R, I enjoy playing beach volleyball, skiing, traveling, being outdoors, and watching thriller and dark comedy films/TV series on Netflix.